 Most celebrities give money and endorsement to various charities and causes at some point.
-Most of the time, however, it seems as though celebrities choose charities/causes that are entirely without controversy and easy to discuss publicly.
+Most of the time, however, it seems as though celebrities choose charities/causes that are entire without controversy and easy to discuss publicly.
 Such causes are certainly worth supporting, but neither celebrities nor regular Americans should shy away from other important causes just because they may be uncomfortable to think about and discuss.

 The prevention of child sexual abuse is a cause that few celebrities have the courage to champion.
 Thankfully, there are some who are willing to speak out and raise awareness about a problem that is often kept buried under shame and secrecy.
 Last month, boxing legend Sugar Ray Leonard came to Pennsylvania to speak at a fundraising event about his own abuse experiences and his efforts to recover.